Four ways to get ahead of ear rots and mycotoxins

 Aspergillus ear rot (Fig. 1)— aflatoxin

-Diplodia ear rot — none currently reported in the U.S. or Canada
+Diplodia ear rot — no mycotoxins currently reported in the U.S. or Canada

 Fusarium ear rot — fumonisins